 Energy development in the Colorado River basin is mostly derived from the burning of fossil fuels and particularly at coal-fired generation stations located in rural communities.
 There is one nuclear power plant near Phoenix, AZ and another has been proposed near the city of Green River in eastern Utah.
 Ironically, because this desert landscape has so much sunshine, roof-top solar power generation is negligible, in comparison.

-Unfortunately, the development of energy resources from oil shale (kerogen) and tar sands (bitumen) is currently under consideration (mostly in eastern Utah and western Colorado) and if these dirty fuels are fully exploited, the Colorado River's water will be seriously challenged both in quantity and in quality.
+Unfortunately, the development of energy resources from unconventional oil and gas, hard rock oil shale (kerogen) and tar sands (bitumen) is currently under consideration (mostly in eastern Utah and western Colorado) and if these dirty fuels are fully exploited, the Colorado River's water will be seriously challenged both in quantity and in quality, as well the planetary hydrocycle from the emission of greenhouse gases.
+This form of energy development was promulgated by the 2005 Energy Policy Act, which is probably the most damaging legislation to air, water and land resources ever devised.
+Here is the voting roster of this legislation.

 2005 - Energy Policy Act.
 Wikipedia.